maria212/cs-practice/README.md

 # cs-practice
-Practice in Computer Science in Frontend by Cobezzza 2023
+Practice in Computer Science in Frontend by Kobezzza 2023